keboola/developers-docs/extend/registration/index.md

 ## UI Options
 Each extension needs to specify how its user interface (UI) will look.
-Without any configuration, the component cannot be configured via UI (it can still be configured using the API though).
+Without any configuration, the component cannot be configured via the UI (it can still be configured using the API though).
 The most basic configuration is `genericDockerUI`.
 The generic UI will always show a text field for entering the component configuration in JSON format.
 Other parts of the UI are turned on using other flags (for example, `genericDockerUI-tableInput`, `genericDockerUI-tableOutput`).
 All of the flags may be combined freely.